List of Corona de lagrimas (2012 TV series) episodes

 Corona de lágrimas is a Mexican telenovela produced by José Alberto Castro for Televisa.
 It follows a mother who worries about the welfare of her sons and is always willing to sacrifice anything for their well-being.
 The telenovela stars Victoria Ruffo, José María Torre, Mané de la Parra and Alejandro Nones.
 It premiered on 24 September 2012.
-In August 2021, the telenovela was renewed for a second season that premiered on 29 August 2022.
+In August 2021, following an eight-year hiatus, the telenovela was renewed for a second season that premiered on 29 August 2022.